 - As electives to help you accumulate the total (130) required for your bachelor's, or

 - To meet core liberal arts requirements, or

 - By meeting course requirements for your major or minor.
-The number of PLA credits allowed may be limited in many majors and minors.
+The number of CPAL credits allowed may be limited in many majors and minors.

 For details on transfer and residency requirements, see the Evening/Weekend/Online bachelor's degree requirements page.